Quickstart (Mainnet)

 Prerequisites

 Registered EigenLayer Operator Account: Ensure you have a fully registered EigenLayer operator account.
-If you don't have one, follow the steps in the section to create and fund your account.
+If you don't have one, follow the steps in the Registration section to create and fund your account.

 Prepare and run the attestation node